Your views are important to us: we’re always keen to hear your questions, comments and concerns. Here are a few ways you can express your views.

 We send home paper copies of essential communications.
 However, we increasingly use other ways to communicate and use email to send messages where possible.
 We also email the newsletter out each Friday, so please ensure you register your email address with Mrs Ward in the main school office or drop her an email.

-We have an open door policy at KSPA and staff are nearly always available; so it’s easy to have a quick chat with your child's teacher, Mr Peters or our Chair of Governors; Mr MacDonald.
+We have an open door policy at KSPA and staff are nearly always available; so it’s easy to have a quick chat with your child's teacher, Mrs Kent or our Chair of Governors; Mrs Katharine Mansel-Pleydell.
 Therefore, most concerns or complaints are dealt with quickly.
 However, if parents feel that they need to make a formal complaint, it should be made in writing to the Headteacher, who will investigate and give a response within ten days.
 If parents remain dissatisfied, they can appeal to the Chair of Governors.
 The case will then be reviewed by a Governors’ Panel and a final response given within twenty days.
-A copy of the Local Authority’s Complaints Procedure and any other documentation to which parents may require access is available from Mr Peters.
+A copy of the Local Authority’s Complaints Procedure and any other documentation to which parents may require access is available from Mrs Kent.

-We are increasing using email to send messages to parents; it's quicker, more reliable than coming home via your children and more environmentally friendly too!
-Queries sent via this form will be answered in the first instance by our Bursar, Nikki Ward.
+We are increasing using email to send messages to parents; it is quicker, more reliable than coming home via your children and more environmentally friendly too!
+Queries sent via this form will be answered in the first instance by our Office Manager, Nikki Ward.